 "All three devices together will take the space of maybe two OmniPods at the most," Gil adds.
 "Obviously they can't be next to each other on the body.
 Think of a circle (or disk) with the diameter of two pods.
 Three devices will lie on the outside of the circle, at the three points furthest apart, say 4 inches from each other.
 Our system is going to be flexible, not solid, for comfort and wearability.
 There's a key technology element that makes all of this possible, but I can't disclose that yet because the patent is not yet ready."

 Does the word "Wedge" in the product names imply some sort of triangle shape?
 Gil doesn't deny this, but says he can't elaborate just yet.
-He also can't yet share any sketches or visuals other than the "guts" above - darn!
+He also can't yet share any more than what's shown above - darn!

 What he does talk about are other big advantages of this enterprising project: lower cost than competing pumps and CGMs, and the ability to use this system "plug-and-play" style with other products on the market.
 Interoperable diabetes components at last?
 No way!